GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/guide-ui-customization/index.md

   - sebastianbenz
 ---

-One advantage of Custom Tabs is that it can be seamlessly integrated into your app.
+One advantage of Custom Tabs is that they can be seamlessly integrated into your app.
 In this part of the Custom Tabs guide, you will learn how to change the appearance and behavior of a Custom Tab to match your app.

 ## Set the color of the toolbar